nam1410/MachNEase-Facial-Landmarks/README.md

 A small ray of interpretation of Machine Learning

 **FACIAL LANDMARKS:**
-Facial Landmarks localize and represent salient areas / facial entities such as : eyebrows, eyes, nose, mouth, jawline.
+Facial Landmarks localize and represent salient areas / facial entities such as : eyebrows, eyes, nose, mouth,and jawline.

 **Detection** of Facial Landmarks involves 2 major steps: